top of page

 Museum of Colonial Violence

-The Museum of Colonial Violence is committed to the rigorous documentation and critical examination of the structural impact of imperial expansion.
-Our mission centers on the preservation of historical narratives that have been systematically marginalized, focusing on the human cost and systemic legacies of violence perpetrated by colonial powers across the globe.
+The Museum of Colonial Violence is committed to the rigorous documentation and critical examination of the structural impact of imperial expansion, historically and in real time.
+Our mission centers on the preservation of narratives that have been systematically marginalized, focusing on the human cost and systemic legacies of violence perpetrated by colonial powers across the planet.
 Through comprehensive archival research and curated educational programs, we seek to expose the mechanisms of historical suppression and provide a definitive record for academic study and public conscience.

 ( M-ARCHIVE )